-How Everyday Companies Spark Next-Stage Growth
+Reignite: How Everyday Companies Spark Next Stage Growth

 In today’s fast-paced market, leaders are experiencing challenges that don’t respond to yesterday’s solutions; long-term customers are buying less, margins are tightening, and the pressure is building.
 Leaders face more game-changing decisions in a shorter time span.
 The choices they make at this critical time will either reignite growth or condemn them to business gravity.
 Reignite provides many pragmatic examples and tools that help executives, managers, and leaders see opportunity through a different lens, so they can discover the profitable connection between market needs and their organization’s unique capabilities.

-Resources Referenced in the Book
+Referenced Resources in this Book

 Most of us know a lot about our customers–or do we?
 We certainly know who they are and which ones are a pain in the you-know-what.
 We may know what they order, how fast they pay and maybe we know the buyers favorite sports team.
 But do we know enough to make good decisions about how to manage the entire customer portfolio to maximize productivity and profitability?